-1. Department Undertaking
+I. Department Undertaking

-These are established as departments of the ministry and are financed, managed and controlled by either central govt. or state govt. or jointly by both.
-For examples-Indian Railways, Post & Telegraph, Doordarshan, Prasar Bharti.
+These are established as departments of the ministry and are financed, managed and controlled by either central government or state government or jointly by both.
+For examples- Indian Railways, Post & Telegraph, Doordarshan, Prasar Bharti.

-- 1) It is establish as department of concerned ministry under central of State Govt. - 2) No Separate Entity:- It has no Separate legal entity. - Finance :- It is financed by annual budget allocation of the govt. and all its earnings go to govt. treasury. - 4) Accounting & audit :- The Govt. rules relating to audit & accounting are applicable to it. - Staffing :- Its employees are govt. employees & are recruited & appointed as per govt. rules. - 6) Accountability: These are accountable to the concerned ministry.
+- 1) It is established as department of concerned ministry under central or State government. - 2) No Separate Entity: It has no Separate legal entity. - Finance :- It is financed by annual budget allocation of the government and all its earnings go to government treasury. - 4) Accounting and audit: The government rules relating to audit and accounting are applicable to it. - 5) Staffing: Its employees are government employees and are recruited and appointed as per government rules. - 6) Accountability :- It is accountable to the concerned ministry.

-- 1) It is more effective in achieving the objective laid down by govt. as it is under the direct control of govt. - 2) It is a source of govt. income as its revenue goes to govt. treasury. - 3) It is accountable to parliament for all its actions which ensures proper utilization of funds. - 4) Due to budgetary, Accounting and audit controls, risk of misuse of public funds is less - 5) It is suitable for activities where secrecy and strict control is require like defence production.
+- 1) It is more effective in achieving the objective laid down by government as it is under the direct control of government. - 2) It is a source of government income as its revenue goes to government treasury. - 3) It is accountable to parliament for all its actions which ensures proper utilization of funds. - 4) Due to budgetary, Accounting and audit controls, risk of misuse of public funds is less. - 5) It is suitable for activities where secrecy and strict control is require like defence production.

-- 1) It Lacks flexibility which is essential for smooth operation of business. - 2) It suffers from political interference in their day to day working. - 3) It suffers from red tapism in day to day work and any required action is taken after completion of proper process. - 4) These organization are usually insensitive to consumer needs due to absence of competition and monopoly. - 5) Such organization are managed by civil servants and govt.
+- 1) It lacks flexibility which is essential for smooth operation of business. - 2) It suffers from political interference in their day to day working. - 3) It suffers from red tapism in day to day work and any required action is taken after completion of proper process. - 4) This organization is usually insensitive to consumer needs due to absence of competition and monopoly.

-officials who may not have the necessary expertise and experience in management.
+5) Such organizations are managed by civil servants and government officials who may not have the necessary expertise and experience in management.